inex/ixp-manager-docs-md/docs/features/route-servers.md

 1. *AS112 Client* is checked which means (so long as *Route Server Client* is checked on the [AS112 service](as112.md)) the AS112 service will peer with the route servers.
 2. *Apply IRRDB Filtering* has no meaning here as this is the route server rather than the route server client.

+## Per ASN Import / Export Filters

+There are occasions where you may need to override the default filtering mechanism for some members.
+IXP Manager allows you to create custom Bird2 checks at the **start** of the standard import / export filters when using **Bird2** (not supported on the older Bird v1 configuration).

+To do this, you must [create skinned files](skinning.md) named after the ASN.
+For example, let's assume your skin name is `example` and the ASN of the member you want to apply custom filtering to is `65500`; then you would an export and/or import filter in files named:

+* `$IXPROOT/resources/skins/example/api/v4/router/server/bird2/f_import_as65500.foil.php`
+* `$IXPROOT/resources/skins/example/api/v4/router/server/bird2/f_export_as65500.foil.php`

+You'll see [real examples from INEX here](https://github.com/inex/IXP-Manager/tree/master/resources/skins/inex/api/v4/router/server/bird2).
+Remember that these are placed at the *beginning of the standard filters* allowing you to explicitly `accept` or `reject` the prefix.
+However, remember that INEX `accepts` prefixes on import always but tags prefixes for filtering with large community `routerasn:1101:x` - please see the resources referenced above for details on this.